dpnam2112/PPL-assignments/README.md

 ## Introduction

-In Ho Chi Minh University of Technology, we computer science students have a required course called "Principles of programming languages" (or PPL for short).
+At Ho Chi Minh University of Technology, we computer science students have a required course called "Principles of programming languages" (or PPL for short).
 This course teaches us about programming language design and implementations.
 In this course, we are required to write a simple compiler for a simple, JVM-based programming language named 'Zcode'.